Our Children

 ## The Emotional Toll

-The emotional toll on both the staff and the families involved was profoundly significant, leaving an indelible mark on the collective psyche of our community.
-The impact of such harrowing experiences transcended mere professional responsibilities, as healthcare professionals, despite their extensive training to handle emergencies and provide care in high-stress situations, often found themselves grappling with deep-seated feelings of helplessness, sorrow, and emotional fatigue that lingered long after the crises had passed.
+The emotional strain on both the staff and the families was huge, leaving a lasting impact on our community.
+These intense experiences went beyond just job duties, as healthcare workers, even with all their training for emergencies and high-pressure situations, often struggled with feelings of helplessness, sadness, and emotional exhaustion that stuck around long after the crises were over.

 The Weight of Witnessing Pain